-Individuals have used tampons for thousands of years.
-No one knows who came up with the idea of internal protection, but it's mentioned by the Greek philosopher Hippocrates.
-People with female sex organs in Roman times used rolls of wool which were greased or slightly waxed.
-Egyptian people with female sex organs used rolls of soft papyrus (a kind of paper made from the stems of reed plants).
+Women have used tampons for thousands of years.
+No one knows who came up with the idea of internal feminine protection, but it's mentioned by the Greek philosopher Hippocrates.
+Women in Roman times used rolls of wool which were greased or slightly waxed.
+Egyptian women used rolls of soft papyrus (a kind of paper made from the stems of reed plants).